magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 ![Branch from Master]({{ site.baseurl }}common/images/cloud_workflow-branching.png)

 ### Develop code {#dev-code}
 It's the time you have been waiting for...writing code.
-Using this base branch of {{site.data.var.<ece>}} code, you can start installing extensions, configuring extension settings and your store options, creating multi-sites and stores, adding themes, and much more.
+Using this base branch of {{site.data.var.ece}} code, you can start installing extensions, configuring extension settings and your store options, creating multi-sites and stores, adding themes, and much more.

 We recommend using a branching strategy with your development work.
 Using one branch to do all of your work all at once might make testing difficult.
 For example, you could follow continuous integration and sprint methodologies to work: